25th Canadian Infantry Brigade: Initial operations in Korea

 Due to the massive success of the Inchon Landings, only the 2nd Battalion of Princess Patricia's was initially sent to Yokohama, and then onto Korea.
 By the time the transports arrived in Japan, however, the situation had changed significantly.
 China had sent substantial forces to the aid of North Korea, pushing UN-forces back into South Korea.
-As a result, the PPCLI was sent directly to the front lines, located near Seoul, in mid–February.
+As a result, the PPCLI was sent directly to the front lines, near Seoul, in mid–February.
 The first contact made with North Korean and Chinese forces came at the end of that month.
 In early March, United Nations forces initiated a counteroffensive against Chinese forces, while the Canadians moved into the Kapyong Valley near the 38th Parallel.

 Battle of Kapyong

 In April 1951, the Chinese People's Liberation Army launched a series of massive offensives across the Korean front, with the intention of recapturing Seoul.
 American and South Korean forces quickly began to retreat, with Canadian and Australian forces holding Kapyong Valley, preventing Chinese forces from overwhelming the UN in Korea.